StellahIreri/x-events/x-events/README.md

 Edit an existing event using the edit form.
 Delete an event.

+Future plan - To include authentication and implement the RSVP function such that one can RSVP to an event and the event organizers can see all RSVPs.

 Setup/ installation
 1. Clone this repository to your local machine: https://github.com/StellahIreri/x-events.git